 Check out this page for current opening times of the museum.

-Unfortunately, we will not be opening Willoughby or the Battle Ground in 2020.
+Unfortunately, we will not be opening the Battle Ground in 2021.
+We are attempting to open Willoughby at some point in the summer 2021 season, however, we do not have at timeline on this as our team is also assisting with support at the Niagara Falls vaccination clinic.
 We will not be conducting our regular tours of the Lundy’s Lane National Historic Site for the time being, but hope to expand to this service if possible.

 Currently there is no change to our entrances and exits.
-At the back of the Museum (parking lot side) we have asked that people enter the accessible double doors on the right and exit to the double doors that go into the courtyard.
+At the back of the Museum (former market area now construction site side) we have asked that people enter the accessible double doors on the right and exit to the double doors that go into the courtyard.
 If you can, please exit through the courtyard.